-A number of operational issues with the both of the City's Water Treatment Plant (WTP) facilities were presented in Section 5.
+A number of operational issues with both of the city's water treatment facilities were presented in Section 5.
 Proposed improvements to these WTPs are described below.

 Nonpareil WTP

 Nonpareil water treatment plant supplies the majority of the City's water.
 The plant continues to function well considering its age.
 In order to ensure that the treatment plant continues to operate and deliver high-quality water to the City's customers, improvements must be made to the plant.
 The current operations and maintenance issues at the Nonpareil WTP were outlined in Section 5.3.
 The following improvements were developed to address these highlighted deficiencies.